2740267974/csh-md-simulation/README.md

 - Python (NumPy, Matplotlib)
 - OVITO (visualization)

+---

 ## Research Significance

-Understanding Ca(OH)₂ adsorption on C–S–H helps explain cement hydration mechanisms and supports microstructure-property analysis for durability improvement.
+Understanding Ca(OH)₂ adsorption on C–S–H contributes to the fundamental interpretation of cement hydration mechanisms and supports microstructure–property correlation analysis for durability and performance optimization.

+---

 ## License

-For technical demonstration and academic presentation purposes only.
+This repository is provided for academic demonstration and research presentation purposes.